-- 1. You will have 14 opportunities to earn up to 40 points toward your final grade by submitting, in eLearning, a personal experience journal entry corresponding to each of the assigned readings.
+1. You will have 14 opportunities to earn up to 40 points toward your final grade by submitting, in eLearning, a personal experience journal entry corresponding to each of the assigned readings.
 Each entry will demonstrate how some event from your personal experience with teaching or learning can be understood using a specific theory or concept from the chapter (bold-faced terms).
 BE SURE TO WRITE THE CONCEPT IN CAPITAL LETTERS IN YOUR PAPER THE FIRST TIME IT APPEARS.
-Depending on the concept, you should have no more than three words written in capital letters, usually one or two (not a whole sentence or phrase). - Important Note: Select a concept relevant to a MAIN IDEA of the chapter, not a term that is too broad or too obvious (for example, in Chapter 1 do not choose "visual-spatial thinking" or "educational psychology" and do not choose "mnemonic" for Chapter 5 or "behaviorism" or "social cognitive theory" for Chapter 6).
-Acceptable terms are listed as "Key Concepts" and defined in the margins of each chapter.
-Please do NOT write the definition in your paper. - → Note that choosing a commonly known term, i.e., one that most people would know without having to take a college course, is not likely to allow sufficient depth of analysis to earn full credit.
+Depending on the concept, you should have no more than three words written in capital letters, usually one or two (not a whole sentence or phrase).

+Important Note: Select a concept relevant to a MAIN IDEA of the chapter, not a term that is too broad or too obvious (for example, in Chapter 1 do not choose "visual-spatial thinking" or "educational psychology" and do not choose "mnemonic" for Chapter 5 or "behaviorism" or "social cognitive theory" for Chapter 6).

+Acceptable terms are listed as "Kev Concepts" and defined in the margins of each chapter.
+Please do NOT write the definition in your paper.
+Copying the definition will be caught by turnitin.com as unacceptable overlap.

+- → Note that choosing a commonly known term, i.e., one that most people would know without having to take a college course, is not likely to allow sufficient depth of analysis to earn full credit.
 Choose a concept that you are not likely to encounter in everyday life, like collective efficacy or predictive validity rather than one you knew already, like self-esteem or motivation or checklist or peer pressure. - 2.
 The goal of the journal is to provide you with an opportunity to reflect on the relationship between chapter concepts and specific things that you have done in the past or that you might do in the future, as a teacher or learner.
 In the process of doing this you might also share your reactions to the reading material, critically evaluate an issue, or relate a personal concern or experience to course content.
 Journals will be graded on thoughtfulness and thoroughness, but not on the specific views you express.
 The equivalent of about one-half to one full page, double-spaced, will be sufficient-please do not write more than one page (or less than half).
 The quality of your writing DOES COUNT.
-Please use correct grammar and punctuation, and a
+Please use correct grammar and punctuation, and a clear, coherent writing style.
+You will lose points for failing to proof-read (and correct!) your work.
+A paper with errors cannot earn more than 1 point.